MoralisWeb3/docs/blog/2022-12-07-get-native-balances.md

 ---
-title: "[Streams] Get native balances"
+title: "Streams Get native balances"
 slug: "streams-include-native-balances"
 authors:
   name: Elias
+tags: [Streams]
 ---

 There is a new option added to the Stream options.
 By setting getNativeBalances you can get the native balances of addresses in your webhook!
 Read more here!